slamora/brackets-wiki/Brackets-Development-How-Tos.md

 When dealing with files the user is editing, there are three important classes to understand:

 * `Editor` represents the view (it wraps a CodeMirror widget) -- either a full-size editor _or_ an inline editor.
 An Editor can have focus.
 Use an Editor object to get/set the cursor position, selection, or scroll position.
-Every Editor is attached to a Document.
+Every Editor is attached to a Document (accessible via `editor.document`).
 * `Document` represents the model (the text content of the file).
 Use the Document object to get or modify the text, or to listen for changes to the text.
 There may be multiple Editors attached to a single Document (for example, a full-size editor plus an inline editor).
-Every Document is associated with a file on disk.
+Every Document is associated with a file on disk (accessible via `document.file`).
-* `FileEntry` represents a file on disk.
-It's very lightweight, like a URI -- it doesn't actually store the file's contents.
-FileEntry is based on the W3C ["Directories and System" draft spec](http://www.w3.org/TR/file-system-api/#the-fileentry-interface) (not to be confused with the much more limited ["HTML5 file API" spec](http://www.w3.org/TR/FileAPI/)).
+* `File` represents a file on disk.
+It's almost as lightweight as a plain string path.
+You can get a `File` object synchronously via `FileSystem.getFileForPath()`, without having to actually read or locate the file on disk yet.

 ## <a name="doc"></a>Working with Documents ##

-`Document` is an object that represents a file on disk.
+`Document` is an object that represents an editable file on disk.
 Documents perform several important functions: they are the backing model for Editors; they provide APIs for reading and modifying the text content; and they emit events whenever the text is edited.

 ### How to get a Document ###